tevador/RandomX/doc/design_v2.md

 This disbalance is the main reason of the program size increase - Zen5 and newer CPUs need more work to keep themselves busy while they're waiting for data from memory.

+## 4. Prefetch two main loop iterations ahead instead of just one

+RandomX v1 prefetches data from the dataset one iteration ahead.
+RandomX v2 increases it to two iterations by redefining the prefetch logic (see the `mp` register in specs.md).

+This change complements the program size increase tweak and has the same purpose.

 ## 4. Performance impact

+**TODO: the information below is outdated because the tests were done before the prefetch tweak.**

 Tests show that RandomX v2, while being more than 1.5 times "heavier" than RandomX v1, results in only a slight hashrate reduction but massive efficiency improvements (in terms of VM+AES instructions per Joule):